-- The method described is able to detect both bacterial and fungal organisms at the genus, species, and gene level.
-Additionally, it detects specific genes associated with hops resistance. - The minimum inoculum required for detection following enrichment for all target organisms is approximately <10 CFU/mL.
-The post-enrichment limit of detection is <104 CFU/sample before enrichment. - The assay detects B. bruxellensis, S. cerevisiae, and S. cerevisiae var. diastaticus.
+- The minimum inoculum required for detection following enrichment for all target organisms is approximately $\leq 10$ CFU/mL.
+The limit of detection is $10^4$ CFU/sample before enrichment. - The assay is specific in its detection of B. bruxellensis, S. cerevisiae, and S. cerevisiae var. diastaticus.
 This is useful to detect cross-contamination by yeast purposefully used to make beer (S. cerevisiae, B. bruxellensis), while also detecting the spoilage yeast S. cerevisiae var. diastaticus.
-The presence of S. cerevisiae var. diastaticus is of particular concern due to its close genetic homology with brewer's yeast. - All Pediococcus species are detected, with an additional target to specify Pediococcus claussenii. - The assay is adaptable in its ability to detect these microorganisms in a variety of matrices including wort, yeast slurry, fermentation, final product, and environmental samples. - While the assay distinguishes between spoiler and non-spoiler Lactobacillus species, not all Lactobacillus species will be detected unless closely related to L. brevis as demonstrated by the presence of the targeted plasmid associated sequences.
+The presence of S. cerevisiae var. diastaticus is of particular concern due to its close genetic homology with brewer's yeast. - All Pediococcus species are detected, with an additional target to specify Pediococcus claussenii. - The assay is adaptable in its ability to detect these microorganisms in a variety of matrices including wort, yeast slurry, fermentation, final product, and environmental samples. - While the assay distinguishes between spoiler and non-spoiler Lactobacillus species, not all Lactobacillus species will be detected unless closely related to L. brevis and/or contain the targeted plasmid associated sequences.